Backfile and Day-Forward Scanning: Everything You Need To Know

 What are the benefits of backfile scanning?

-Backfile scanning is beneficial for any business that requires long term storage of critical business data, either for compliance reasons or otherwise.
+Backfile scanning is beneficial for any business that requires long term storage of important business records, either for compliance reasons or otherwise.

 The main benefits of backfile scanning include reduced costs, efficient access to records, reduced filing errors, and improved security.